Conference and Labs of the Evaluation Forum

 The organization holds a conference every September in Europe since a first constituting workshop in 2000.
-From 1997 to 1999, TREC, the similar evaluation conference organised annually in the USA, included a track for the evaluation of Cross-Language IR for European languages.
+From 1997 to 1999, TREC, the similar evaluation conference organised annually in the US, included a track for the evaluation of Cross-Language IR for European languages.
 This track was coordinated jointly by NIST and by a group of European volunteers that grew over the years.
 At the end of 1999, a decision by some of the participants was made to transfer the activity to Europe and set it up independently.
 The aim was to expand coverage to a larger number of languages and to focus on a wider range of issues, including monolingual system evaluation for languages other than English.
 Over the years, CLEF has been supported by a number of various EU funded projects and initiatives.

 CLEF 2019 marked the 20th anniversary of the conference and it was celebrated by publishing a book on the lessons learned in 20 years of evaluation activities.